Toyota concept vehicles (1935–1969): Publica Sports (1962)

 It was further developed into the production Sports 800 but without the sliding canopy.
-The concept featured 1 canopy door that slides backward.

 Corona 1500S Convertible (1963)

 The Corona 1500S Convertible was a concept car displayed at the 1963 Tokyo Motor Show.

 The 2-door convertible body was similar to the 4-door Corona RT20 sedan from the waistline down.
 The 1500 cc engine used a pair of SU carburettors and was connected to a 4-speed, all synchronised manual gearbox.
 It was not put into production.

 Corona 1900S Sporty Sedan (1963)

 The Corona 1900S Sporty Sedan was a concept car displayed at the 1963 Tokyo Motor Show.

 The 1897 cc 3R engine from the Crown was fitted to a Corona RT20 sedan instead of the standard 1500 cc engine, increasing power to 80 PS.
 It was not sold in Japan but in 1964 it was sold in the American market as the RT30L Tiara, replacing the identical looking 1500 cc RT20L.